bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </table>

 This catalog has fewer loci than the catalog of pure repeats because a number of adjacent pure repeat loci were merged into single loci once mismatches were allowed.

 ---

-**Extra Section 3:** Code and data availability

-To run ExpansionHunter, GangSTR, and HipSTR on this sample, I generated variant catalogs with
-1) 144,251 positive loci.
-These are all the loci in the truth set (excluding the 521 that don't have matching repeats in the reference genome).
-They represent true positive variants.
-2) 144,252 negative loci.
-These are repeat loci in hg38 that are not in the truth set (and therefore have a homozygous reference genotype).
-They represent true negatives.
-They were selected by taking the much larger set of all pure repeats in hg38 and selecting a random subset that has the same distribution of motif sizes as the set of positive loci.

-These variant catalogs and other files used in the analysis are publicly available in the [gs://str-truth-set](https://console.cloud.google.com/storage/browser/str-truth-set/hg38) Google Storage bucket.
-Many of the smaller files are also available on the [Releases page](https://github.com/broadinstitute/str-truth-set/releases) of the [str-truth-set github repo](https://github.com/broadinstitute/str-truth-set).

-The source code for all aspects of this analysis is available at [https://github.com/broadinstitute/str-truth-set](https://github.com/broadinstitute/str-truth-set).
-It includes the following scripts:

-* [tool_comparison/scripts/convert_truth_set_to_variant_catalogs.py](https://github.com/broadinstitute/str-truth-set/blob/main/tool_comparison/scripts/convert_truth_set_to_variant_catalogs.py) - a script that converts the truth set into ExpansionHunter and GangSTR input catalogs and also generates the set of true negative loci with a matching distribution of motif sizes.

----